DMTryptamines/lemmy-ansible/README.md

-# Lemmy-Ansible-Dual-Frontend-Jaeger-Prom (EXPERIMENTAL USE AT YOUR OWN RISK)
+# Lemmy-Ansible-Dual-Frontend-Jaeger-Prom + Loki

-(**Does not include Prometheus yet**)

-This provides an easy way to install a dual front [Lemmy](https://github.com/LemmyNet/lemmy) on any server along with a fully functioning Jaeger-all-in-one.
-It automatically sets up an nginx server, letsencrypt certificates, and email for both lemmy front ends and jaeger.
+This provides an easy way to install a dual front [Lemmy](https://github.com/LemmyNet/lemmy) on any server along with an (almost) fully functioning monitoring stack.
+It automatically sets up an caddy, letsencrypt certificates, and email for both lemmy front ends.
+The monitoring stack consisting of prometheus for metrics, jaeger/otel for traces, loki for logging and Grafana for visualizations.

+Caddy provides a reverse proxy and basic auth for monitoring services except grafana.
+Grafana comes with premade dashboards but only the ones from the orignal repo are working currently.
+Grafana comes integrated with prometheus but loki and jaeger integration is just as simple as entering the `jaeger:16686` and `loki:3100` along with the basic auth credentials.

+This repo is mostly a combination of https://github.com/LemmyNet/lemmy-ansible & https://github.com/stefanprodan/dockprom

 ## Requirements